A neighbourhood theorem for submanifolds in generalized complex geometry

 \subsection{Stability of holomorphic Poisson structures on compact manifolds}

 As we mentioned last section, a deformation of a holomorphic Poisson structure is itself manifestly holomorphic Poisson if the component $\ve_3 \in C^\infty(\wedge^2 T^{*0,1}M)$ of the deformation parameter vanishes.
 Our aim, throughout this paper, is to establish conditions under which this component can be made to vanish by the action of symmetries of $\T M$.

-This section we establish when this is the case for compact manifolds without boundary.
-The answer depends on the behaviour of the map $H^2(M;\R)\rightarrow H^{0,2}(M,I)$ which assigns to any real two-form its $(0,2)$-part.
-Our main result of this section is:
+In this section we establish when this is the case for compact manifolds without boundary.
+The main result of this section depends on the behaviour of the map $H^2(M;\R)\rightarrow H^{0,2}(M,I)$ which assigns to any real two-form its $(0,2)$-part:

 \begin{thm} Let $(M^{2n},I,\sigma)$ be a compact holomorphic Poisson manifold without boundary such that $H^2(M;\R)\rightarrow H^{0,2}(M,I)$ is surjective.
 Then every generalized complex deformation of $(I,\sigma)$ sufficiently small in the Sobolev $L^2_{n+3}$-norm admits a holomorphic gauge, that is, it is $B$-field equivalent to a holomorphic Poisson deformation of $(I,\sigma)$.
 If in addition $H^{0,2}(M)=0$, then the two-form $B$ may be taken to be exact. \end{thm}